 It's Thursday night and the Open Space meeting room is half-filled with folks from all walks — kids, adults.
 Like an AA meeting but youthful.
 Most are seated at long tables, painting.
 There's live music, one folkster offers acoustic renditions of Sound of Music chestnuts.

 Church member Citizen Klown mans a table filled with paints and canvases, free to use, donations accepted.
 Klown's a skilled graffiti artist who's genuinely happy to be here.

 "This is a place to paint and create," he says.

 Ray learned much about painting from Klown.
-Looks up to him; hell, they've know each other for years, were in the same graffiti crew, Lost Souls, LS.
+Were in the same graffiti crew, Lost Souls, LS.
+They've known each other for years and Ray looks up to him.
 They both slung drugs too, back in the day.

 Tucson might still offer Ray the trashed husk of his former life.
 His old leftovers, out there on 12th Avenue.
-Is it possible for him to go back?
+He can’t go back, so he says.

-"Nah," Ray says, watching a pair of spindly graffiti artists spray boards out back.
-"Tucson may be a little butt-ass town, but I love it.
+"Tucson may be a little butt-ass town,” he offers, watching a pair of spindly graffiti artists spray boards out back.
+"But I love it.
 I know where I come from."
 He waves his hand and laughs a little.
 "I only hope some other person will look at me and say, if he can do it, I can do it."

-After a long moment, he adds, "Look, I'm still trying to learn how to stay up on my legs."
+Some time passes, and he says, "Look, I'm still trying to learn how to stay up on my legs."